Arborator/arborator-documentation/githubSync.md

 </div>

 - ArboratorGrew will import only the conll files that are in the root of your github repository. make sure that your github repository have flattend representation.
+- Trees will be imported under the name **validated** and all operations will be performed on these trees.

 ## Github workflow